SSWConsulting/SSW.Rules.Content/rules/connect-crm-to-microsoft-teams/rule.md

 ---
-seoDescription: "Linking Dynamics and Teams: Seamlessly connecting customers to their respective teams in CRM."
+seoDescription: Linking Dynamics and Teams: Seamlessly connecting customers to their respective teams in CRM.
 type: rule
 title: Dynamics and Teams - Do you link your customers in CRM to their respective Teams?